njxoxo14/rovr-python/README.md

 1. Initial wireframe.
 1. User can sign up as either dog walker or dog owner.
-1. Dog owner cam request a dog walk.
+1. Dog owner can request a dog walk.
 1. Dog walker can accept a dog walk.

 #### Final Release